sparanoid/start/README.md

 Sparanoid Start
 ===============

 Start Page for your browser.
-The best browser homepage in the world, probably.
+Probably the best browser homepage in the world.

 Author
 ------